ans-group/basebot-app/README.md

 These are generally specialised dart classes that handle things like auth, conversation instances etc. It's a good place abstract non-visual logic.

 ### Config
 The first attempts at abstracting some of the project variables.
-There's only a credentials (not included in repo) and theme file in there currently.
+There's only a settings and theme file in there currently.

+---

 Libraries Used
 ---